eremitaio79/celke-laravel10x/README.md

 # Laravel 10x Project

 The objective of this project is to study the features and tools of Laravel 10x.
+I developed this project based on a course I completed.
+Following the project idea from the course, I made improvements and added new features to practice and test some resources of Laravel 10.x.
+I hope you appreciate this project and that it helps you in your studies.

 ## Screenshots for your enjoyment